firefox-devtools/debugger/README.md

 # [Firefox Debugger][website]

-The Firefox Debugger is now maintained in Mozilla's central repository.
+The Firefox Debugger is now maintained in the Mozilla's central repository.

-- Visit [docs][devtools-docs] to learn how to contribute
+- Visit [docs][devtools-docs] to learn more about how to contribute
-- Checkout our [dashboard][gfb] to find good first bugs.
+- Checkout our [dashboard][gfb] to find some good first bugs.
-- Go to [bugzilla][debugger-bugs] to report an issue or suggest an enhancement.
+- Go to [bugzilla][debugger-bugs] to either report an issue or suggest an enhancement.

 ![debugger-screenshot]